Katy Mills: 2013–2018

-From 2015 to 2016, a complicated series of relocations of stores have happened.
-It all started when Lane Bryant relocated to Neighborhood 1, and G.H.
+From 2015 to 2016, a complicated series of relocations of stores happened.
+Lane Bryant relocated to Neighborhood 1, and G.H.
 Bass & Co. relocated to Neighborhood 7 between Pacific Sunwear and Hot Topic.
 Shortly after Lane Bryant's reopening, Bass relocated yet again to the former space occupied by Lane Bryant.
 Following the relocation of Bass, Katy Mills tried their first attempt to bring back Go!
 Calendars Games & Toys in the former space of Bass, but it closed in 2016.
-Aside from these events that happened, newer stores opened, such as Buckle, Fossil, Kate Spade New York, Jared Vault, Converse and Adidas.
-Charley's Grilled Subs also became Charleys Philly Steaks, and Charlotte Russe Outlet became LemonPOP.
-Suit Warehouse also returned to the mall, and to this day, it will remain.
+New stores opened, such as Buckle, Fossil, Kate Spade New York, Jared Vault, Converse and Adidas.

-In 2016, things have gotten out of hand, this time for the worse.
-The stars in the mall were permanently removed from the mall.
-This was very sad for most shoppers.
-Aside, The LemonPOP name gained too much backlash, which eventually led to Charlotte Russe coming back, generating happiness for many people.
-Also, another series of relocations occurred.
-This photo shows Hot Topic located near Ross Dress for Less, meaning that at the time of the photo was taken, Hot Topic was renovating its former location in Neighborhood 7, making an expansion, causing three stores to become two.
-After the end of renovation, Hot Topic was ready to reopen in that space, as well as Foot Locker relocating to the space between Hot Topic and Pacific Sunwear, leaving room for Build-A-Bear Workshop.
-This closed Go!
-Calendars Games & Toys again.
-Similarly, Jared Vault relocated to being one of the corners of the Food Court, replacing DC Shoes.
-Kenneth Cole, Bed Bath & Beyond and P.S. by Aéropostale permanently closed.
-The rock wall and the hamster ball activity was also removed, but only the carousel was kept.
-Also, another bungee trampoline was added to the Food Court.

-In 2017, DR34M Home Rug and Design briefly opened over Bed Bath & Beyond.
-Also, newer stores opened up, such as Kipling, Cotton On and Fashion Q. When the end of 2017 neared, Charlotte Russe permanently closed and became Under Armour Factory House, and Reebok was relocated to the former space of Kenneth Cole.
-Also, Restoration Hardware opened its store in the mall in October 2017.
+In 2017, DR34M Home Rug and Design briefly opened over Bed Bath & Beyond, as well as new stores opening, including Kipling, Cotton On and Fashion Q. When the end of 2017 neared, Charlotte Russe permanently closed and became Under Armour Factory House, and Reebok was relocated to the former space of Kenneth Cole.
+Restoration Hardware opened at the mall in October 2017.